NikolayRys/digidentity/README.md

 9. It is important that money cannot just disappear or appear into account.

 ## My comment
 Since the task is open-ended, I needed to make a call when to stop.
-Here are some things that I've cut out:
+Here are some things that I've left out:
 * Tests for controllers
 * Proper stylesheets
 * Authentication that is not based on a session and can be hijacked